I am an educator, instructional designer, strategist, and advocate for the social sector.

 I am a nonprofit person who has worn every hat possible: executive director, founding program director, board chair, strategic planner, volunteer, and consultant.

 I am an educator and instructional designer who led an ESL school, taught social studies at an international school, created and led three adult learning programs (one won the Golden Apple Award from KCTS!), and designed nonprofit learning tools used in communities across Washington State.

 I am strongly influenced by my experiences outside the United States.

 - I worked in a plastics factory, leather factory, and eventually at Daimler Benz, living with a family near Stuttgart, Germany.
 I spent a semester studying at the University of Heidelberg.

-- I collaborated for over ten years with a project in Salvador, Brazil that educated Afro-Brazilian girls and women.
+- Based in Seattle, I worked for over ten years with a project in Salvador, Brazil that educated Afro-Brazilian girls and women.

 I have degrees in German Literature and Economics from Swarthmore College in Pennsylvania.
 I have a Masters in Public Administration from the Evans School Public Policy & Governance at the University of Washington.
 I took coursework in education at the UW’s College of Education.

 But enough about me.
 Let’s get to work!